thumblemonks/simpleton/README.md

 ### Command Runners

-A Command Runner is an object that responds to `run`, taking two string arguments: a host to run the command on, and the command to be run.
-The default Command Runner is `Simpleton::CommandRunners::Open3`, which outputs each command that it runs, along with the resulting messages to standard output and standard error, if there are any.
+A Command Runner is an object that responds to `run`, taking two string arguments: a location to run the command at, and the command to be run.
+The location is in the standard SSH `[user@]hostname` format, so it can be just a host to run the command and optionally include a specific user to run the command as.

+The default Command Runner is `Simpleton::CommandRunners::Open3`, which displays each command that it runs, along with the results of its standard output and standard error streams.

-If you prefer another way of running commands on a remote host, check out the other Command Runners that ship with Simpleton, or simply write your own!
+If you prefer another way of running commands on a remote host, check out the other Command Runner that ship with Simpleton (System), write your own.
+It's simple!

 ### Workers